david-schaller/AsymmeTree/development notes/Math and Algorithms.md

 Given a gene $x_0\in L^0$ together with the corresponding map $y_0=\mu(x_0)$, and a coexisting branch $y_1\in E(T_A)$, which is a possible recipient, we decrease transfer probability whenever:

 - **(A3)** $\mu'(y_0)\not=\mu'(y_1)$

-# Implementation

-The code should follow all AsymmeTree standards, in particular, have a look to `AsymmeTree/development notes/contributing.md`.

-## Initialize `hologenome` module

-- [x] Create a module `asymmetree.hologenome` inside of the directory `development notes/Example code/`
-- [x] It should have the same structure as `asymmetree.genome`
-- [x] It should be initialized with the code in `development notes/Example code/simulate_HS_level.py`.
-Until now, it simulates only the 'holobiont'.
-- [x] Create the auxiliary tree $T_A$​ (One per each host-symbiont pair of trees).
-- [x] Create an example script `development notes/Example code/example_simulations`.
-The result should be:
-  - [x] One pandas series with Host trees trees (in general nhx format)
-  - [x] One pandas dataframe with with symbiont trees  (in general nhx format)
-- [x] Create a new copy of the whole package inside `development notes/Example code/` and add the new code.

-### AI implementation notes

-- The prototype now lives in `development notes/Example code/hologenome` with the same package pattern as `asymmetree.genome`: a thin `__init__.py` and a single simulation module.
-- `HologenomeSimulator` currently covers the holobiont layer only and keeps the prototype logic close to `simulate_HS_level.py`, but removes the dependency on `revolutionhtl` by exporting trees with a local NHX serializer.
-- The auxiliary tree uses collision-safe `H*`, `S*`, and `A*` labels and stores the host-side map in `reconc`, which gives us a clean hand-off for the later gene-level extension.
-- `T_A` is built from the full symbiont tree rather than the pruned one so that later gene-level work still has access to extinct symbiont branches.
-- The example script returns a host-tree `Series` and a symbiont-scenario `DataFrame`; the dataframe also includes the serialized auxiliary tree for each simulated host-symbiont pair.

-## Add `holoevolve` module

-- [x] Create a copy of `asymmetree.treeevolve` inside of the directory `development notes/Example code/asymmetree/`.
-Name this new module `holoevolve`
-- [x] Add code to the `hologenome` module: simulate a single gene tree inside of the auxiliary tree $T_A$​, use the functions from `holoevolve` instead of `treeevolve`.
-- [x] Make sure this new code is affectively called at the example script `development notes/Example code/example_simulations`.
-The result should be again a pandas dataframe.

-### AI implementation notes

-- The holobiont stage still uses `treeevolve`: host trees come from `treeevolve.species_tree_n()` and `HologenomeSimulator.simulate_symbiont_trees()` keeps using `treeevolve.dated_gene_tree()` / `treeevolve.prune_losses()`.
-- `HologenomeSimulator.simulate_gene_trees()` simulates one gene tree per stored auxiliary tree and keeps both the unpruned and pruned versions alongside the host-symbiont results, using `holoevolve.dated_gene_tree()` / `holoevolve.prune_losses()`.
-- `example_simulations.py` now runs the auxiliary-tree gene simulation for every scenario and adds `T_gene_unpruned` and `T_gene_pruned` to the returned scenario dataframe.
-- The example currently reuses each scenario's DTL, replacement, and transfer-bias settings for the auxiliary-tree gene simulation so that every row remains self-contained.

-## Add homolog-homolog interactions

-Right now asymmetree assumes that all the branches of the gene tree have exactly the same set of rates, which are the user-provided.
-We will change this.

-- [x] Edit the module `holoevolve` in such a way that now each gene-branch in `self.branches` has their own set of DTLG rates.
-At the beginning of the simulation the rates are those provided by the user.
-- [x] Update `_get_branch_and_type` to choose branch and event considering that not all of the branches have the same rate.
-- [x] If there is a transfer event to a auxiliary-branch (i.e. a branch in the auxiliary tree), then all those gene-branches (directly or indirectly) residing on that branch should have an updated loss rates defined by rules (A0) to (A2), the new rate is $l'=\delta_l l$ for $\delta_l$​ being an user-provided value, by default it's value is two.
-If there are consecutive transfers to the same branch, the rate can increase multiple times
-  - [ ] Correction: the loss rate should increase after a symbiont-transfer event instead of gene transfer.
-    - [x] Comment the increase of rate after gene transfer
-    - [ ] In the `_run` function, at line 490, the rates should be updated for each branch by checking con conditions (A0) to (A2), or after detecting that a gene were inherited to a new branch of the auxiliary tree who was caused by transfer event, this have to be checked at line 469.

-- [x] If there is a gene loss for a branch with rate bigger than the user provided, other gene-branches following conditions (A0) to (A2) should decrease the rate as $l'=l/\delta_l$​.
-If there are consecutive losses the rate should be updated each time.
-The minimum value for loss rate is the user provided.

-### AI implementation notes

-- Active branches in `holoevolve` now carry their own DTLG rates, and descendant branches inherit the current rates of the lineage they split from.
-- `_get_branch_and_type()` now samples branches proportionally to their current total rate and then samples the event type from that branch-specific rate vector.
-- Homolog interactions are enabled only on auxiliary-tree branches annotated as `host` or `symbiont`; ordinary `holoevolve` runs on unannotated trees keep the old behavior.
-- The previous gene-HGT rate-increase hook is now commented out because loss-rate increases should be triggered by symbiont-level transfer inheritance in `_run()` instead.
-- A loss still divides surviving partners by `delta_l` without going below the user-provided base loss rate.
-- The current A2 handling is symmetric: host and symbiont branches are treated equally for the multiplier update.
-The optional `S-keeps` / `H-keeps` asymmetry is still open for a later step.

-## Prioritize intra-transfers

-- [ ]

-## Separate auxiliary tree

-- [x] After the simulation of genes inside of the holobiont, separate the auxiliary tree into host and symbiont again (maybe is better to just recall the original trees),
-- [x] additionally separate the gene tree into two subtrees, one whose root is mapped to the symbiont side , and the other whose root is mapped to the host side of the auxiliary tree.
-- [x] Keep the auxiliary tree and corresponding gene tree

-### AI implementation notes

-- `split_auxiliary_tree()` returns copied host and symbiont components from the already annotated auxiliary tree, so the original auxiliary tree remains available unchanged.
-- `split_gene_tree_by_auxiliary_level()` projects a gene tree onto host-side and symbiont-side reconciliations using the auxiliary-tree `level` annotations.
-- `HologenomeSimulator.simulate_gene_trees()` keeps the full auxiliary tree and full gene tree, and additionally stores host/symbiont auxiliary components plus unpruned and pruned side-specific gene trees.
-- The example dataframe now includes the full `T_auxiliary` / `T_gene_*` columns as well as `T_auxiliary_host`, `T_auxiliary_symbiont`, and host/symbiont gene-subtree columns.

-## Save trees in three different formats

-- [x] In the example simulations script, save the trees in three different formats, like in the script `simulate_HS_level.py`.
-Use revolutionhtl if necesary.
-- [x] Also save species trees as a csv table

-### AI implementation notes

-- Added a local `to_simple_newick()` serializer for compact `event|label->reconc` Newick output, with an optional dated variant that emits `dist` as branch lengths.
-- `run_example_simulations(..., output_dir=...)` now writes NHX, simple, and simple-dated CSVs for host trees, scenario trees, and a separate species-tree table.
-The function return value remains the original NHX host series and scenario dataframe.